Central Park Five History Scrubbed of ‘Alternative Facts’

 Though DNA testing corroborated the jailhouse confession of Matias Reyes, a convicted rapist and murderer, New York City did not admit wrongdoing in the 2014 settlement of the Central Park Five’s civil rights case.

-During a brief status conference today, Ellis emphasized the goal is to clarify “significant event in our nation’s history.”
+During a brief status conference today, Ellis emphasized the goal is to clarify “a significant event in our nation’s history.”

 “What we’re trying to do is make public information related to this case and the circumstances leading up to it,” he said.